Online Posterior Sampling with a Diffusion Prior: Learning the Reverse Process

-To obtain $\tilde{\varepsilon}_t$, which is unknown when sampling from $p$, we learn to regress it from $s_t$ \citep{ho20denoising}.
+To obtain $\varepsilon_t$, which is unknown when sampling from $p$, we learn to regress it from $s_t$ \citep{ho20denoising}.

 The regressor is learned as follows.
-Let $\varepsilon_t(\cdot; \psi)$ be a regressor of $\tilde{\varepsilon}_t$ parameterized by $\psi$ and $\cD = \set{s_0}$ be a dataset of training examples.
+Let $\varepsilon_t(\cdot; \psi)$ be a regressor of $\varepsilon_t$ parameterized by $\psi$ and $\cD = \set{s_0}$ be a dataset of training examples.
 We sample $s_0$ uniformly at random from $\cD$ and then solve

 per stage.
-The expectation is approximated by an empirical average over sampled $s_0$.
+The expectation is approximated by sampled $s_0$.
 Note that we slightly depart from \citet{ho20denoising}.
-Since each $\varepsilon_t$ has its own parameters, the original optimization problem over $T$ stages decomposes into $T$ subproblems.
+Since each regressor has its own parameters, the original optimization problem over $T$ stages decomposes into $T$ subproblems.